bssd-ltd/styleguide/pyguide.md

 See README.md for details.
 -->

-# Google Python Style Guide
+# Bssd Ltd Python Style Guide

 <!-- markdown="1" is required for GitHub Pages to render the TOC properly. -->